modular-ml/wrapyfi/docs/usage.md

 * Overriding the `encode` method for converting the object to a `json` serializable string.
 Deserializing the string is performed within the overridden `decode` method
 * Specifying custom object properties by defining keyword arguments for the class constructor.
 These properties can be passed directly to the Wrapyfi decorator
 * Decorating the class with `@PluginRegistrar.register` and appending the plugin to the list of supported objects
-* Appending the script path where the class is defined to the `WRAPYFI_PLUGINS_PATH` environment variable
+* Appending the script path where the class is defined to the `WRAPYFI_PLUGIN_PATHS` environment variable
-* Ensure that the plugin resides within a directory named `plugins` nested inside the `WRAPYFI_PLUGINS_PATH` and that the directory contains an `__init__.py` file
+* Ensure that the plugin resides within a directory named `plugins` nested inside the `WRAPYFI_PLUGIN_PATHS` and that the directory contains an `__init__.py` file

 #### Plugin Example

 An example for adding a plugin for a custom [Astropy](https://www.astropy.org/) object is provided in the [astropy_example.py example](https://github.com/fabawi/wrapyfi/blob/main/examples/encoders/astropy_example.py).
-In the example, we append the example's directory to the `WRAPYFI_PLUGINS_PATH` environment variable and import the plugin.
+In the example, we append the example's directory to the `WRAPYFI_PLUGIN_PATHS` environment variable and import the plugin.
 The plugin ([astropy_tables.py](https://github.com/fabawi/wrapyfi/blob/main/examples/encoders/plugins/astropy_tables.py)) in the [plugins](https://github.com/fabawi/wrapyfi/blob/main/examples/encoders/plugins) directory is then used to encode and decode the custom object (from within the `examples/encoders/` directory):